Freevini/SAGE_21-23/README.md

 ![Graphical abstract](Images/SAGE_logo.png)

-This course repository corresponds to the following manuscript:

-Vincent Somerville, … Garance Sarton-Lohéac, Vincent de Bakker, Yassin El-Chazi, Lucie Kesner, Malick Ndiaye, Daniel Garrido-Sanz, Aiswarya Prasad, German Bonilla-Rosso, Florent Mazel, Vladimir Sentchilo, Sylvain Moineau, Corinne F Maurice, SAGE course students 21/22 and 22/23, Philipp Engel 2024.
-“Strain-level and phenotypic stability contrasts with plasmid and phage variability in water kefir communities” *BioRXiv*

-## Abstract

 **S**equence **A** (meta)**GE**nome (SAGE) is a year-long Master's course at the University of Lausanne.
 In this course, Master students get a hands-on training in bioinformatics and microbial genomics by sequencing and comparing genomes of bacteria that have not been studied before!
 The course concept is training-through-research.
 Every year we study a different subject.
 This course was done on water kefir.

 ## Repository Overview

-This course is structured into two main components: theoretical lectures and hands-on practical sessions.
+This course is taught over two semester (SAGE1 and SAGE2) and is structured into two main components: theoretical lectures and hands-on practical sessions.

 ### Lectures